tetratelabs/istio-0to60/docs/environment.md

 # Lab environment

-An environment has been provisioned for you on Google Cloud Platform (GCP), consisting mainly of a Kubernetes cluster using Google Kubernetes Engine (GKE).
+An environment has been provisioned for you on Google Cloud Platform (GCP), consisting mainly of a Kubernetes cluster.

+Your instructor will demonstrate the process of accessing and configuring your environment, described below.

 ## Log in to GCP